 ATI Assignments

 ATI is a tool available to help you throughout the nursing program.
-Some topics require you to review the entire module and complete the module quiz, while other topics only require review of portions of the module, in which case you will complete a Practice Quiz found under the assessment tab.
+Some topics require you to review the entire module and complete the module quiz, while other topics only require review of portions of the module, in which case you will complete a Practice Quiz found under the assessment tab on your ATI dashboard.

 Assignments are clearly noted on the course calendar and in the Assignment information in the module.
 Assignments can be completed early.